 Some industries could probably get farther ahead if their products or content don’t change.
 Most of us, though, want to be a bit more flexible when it comes to promoting products or offerings.

 News moves fast in the blockchain industry, and much of our marketing is for ICOs/token sales/crowdfunding, so it's all time-sensitive.
 You could easily schedule once a week and bump all the time-sensitive content to the front of the queue or, where appropriate, set them to go out on certain days.

 But for other industries, such as travel, where you're sharing a mix of your content articles, other people's articles, beautiful photos, etc., you can schedule weeks in advance.

 Don't shoot and forget.
 Always keep track of your scheduled posts.
 Look out for social media tools with calendar features to help you keep an overview of your scheduled posts and let you adjust and re-schedule your posts as needed.

-For time management purposes, businesses need to schedule their social media content as much as they can so they don't get bogged down by it.
+For time management purposes, businesses need to schedule their social media content as much as possible, so they don't get bogged down by it.

-I would suggest if you're scheduling a long way in advance, that you still check the posts regularly to make sure they are still relevant and going out at the time they are supposed to.
-Scheduling and forgetting them is not a good plan as anything could change.
+If you're scheduling a long way in advance, I would suggest that you check the posts regularly to make sure they are still relevant and going out at the time they are supposed to.
+Scheduling and forgetting them is not a good plan, as anything could change.

 Based on the feedback from our social media experts, scheduling your social media posts one month in advance works best in most situations, although you may need shorter periods for clients in a fast-paced industry like Blockchain and cryptocurrency.